my lanai upgrade

 While the paint was drying, I used my favorite stud finder to find the roof trusses on the ceiling.

-With the help of my husband, we were able to snap a chalk line across the ceiling where the trusses are.
+My husband helped me snap a chalk line across the ceiling where the trusses are.

 Marking- where-the-trusses-are